Kitten playing with small ball.

 What are common health issues in kittens?

-- Eye infections, which can cause redness, discharge, or swelling
+• Eye infections: redness, discharge, swelling

 How do I socialize my kitten properly?